This Is What Whales Are Betting On Bristol-Myers Squibb - Benzinga

-Someone with a lot of money to spend has taken a bullish stance on Bristol-Myers Squibb BMY.
+A whale with a lot of money to spend has taken a noticeably bullish stance on Bristol-Myers Squibb.

+Looking at options history for Bristol-Myers Squibb BMY we detected 12 strange trades.

 What's The Price Target?